ibrahimakdemir/ArrayWithConditionsAndLoops/README.md

 }
 ```

 In this code block, I first define a new array of integers named `primeNumbers` which is the same length as `numbers`.
 I also define a bool variable `isPrime` as false.
 I then check the mode of each number in the `numbers` array with all the integers from 2 to itself if its mode is equal to 0 then that number is not prime.
 If it is not divisible by any number, it is a prime number.
 I also check if this number is 2 or a smaller number.
 If the number is equal to 2, I am stating that the number is prime without using the mod operation.
 If the number is less than 2, it is not prime.
-Here I can tell if a number is prime or not with the `isPrime` flag.
+I can tell if a number is prime or not with the `isPrime` flag.
 If it is a prime number, I add this number to the `primeNumbers` array.
 If not, I add the number -1.
 Thus, when I want to see the elements of the array, I can select those that are not equal to -1.

 ```C#
 // The prime numbers